balenaltd/handbook/Leave-Policy.md

 | Ten years of employment in a company or twelve years working history           | 25 days  |
 | Twenty-five years working history       | 26 days  |

 Employees are also entitled to local and national public holidays, which will vary from year to year.
 For 2020, this amounts to 10 days which fall within the working week.
-Any employees who are entitled to more than 20 days vacation + 10 local/public holidays will have their 2.5 days/month accrual adjusted to represent this fact.
+Any employees who are entitled to more than 20 days vacation + 10 local/public holidays will have any extra leave days added to their bank for the respective year to represent this fact.